 Age is another risk factor.
 Although gum disease can and does occur at any age, individuals over 65 are at increased risk for this condition.
 Around 10 percent of geriatric individuals have advanced periodontitis, according to the National Institutes of Health.

 If you smoke, you are twice as likely to have gum disease, according to the Centers for Disease Control.
 That risk is proportional to the number of cigarettes that are smoked daily, meaning heavy smokers may be at even greater risk of having gum disease.
-Gum disease treatments for tobacco users are effective.
-The only effective way to lower these risk factors is to cease using tobacco products.
+Gum disease treatments for tobacco users are less effective.
+The only truly effective way to lower these risk factors is to cease using tobacco products.

 Other risk factors include:

 - Hormonal changes as a result of pregnancy or oral contraceptives

 Now that you know the risk factors, you can begin seeking effective treatment.
 Your customized treatment plan will begin with a thorough evaluation of your gums and supportive structures.
 A member of our dental team will measure the depth of the pockets below your gumline to determine how severe your gum disease is.
 Gingivitis can often be treated through professional dental cleanings.
 You may need to schedule cleanings at regular intervals until your symptoms subside.

 The next stage of gum disease is known as periodontitis.
 This stage requires a deep cleaning.
 The non-surgical technique uses an ultrasonic device to meticulously remove stubborn plaque and tartar build-up from the base of the tooth and even beneath the gum line.
 This step is then followed with a treatment that smooths the root surface so soft tissue can reattach.
 Advanced cases of periodontitis may require gum surgery or a gum graft.